kylescotshank/IntroToFASTQCandTrimmomatic/README.md

 ```

 This will place several new files into your ```FASTQC_prior_trim_trunc/``` directory.
 The important one at the moment is [this one](http://applbio.mdibl.org/Results/stu00/FASTQC_prior_trim_trunc/sample_1_R1_fastqc.html).
 Open this file in your web browser.

+Some other commands of interest:

+  * `qstat`: get information about the current status of the jobs
+  * `qdel`: remove a job from the queue.

 ##FastQC Results